pthoor/BlogPosts/thoor-tech/README.md

 ## About me

-I'm a gloud geek trying to spread the word and inspire about the cloud.
+I'm a cloud geek trying to spread the word and inspire about the cloud.

 You may follow me on [twitter](https://twitter.com/PierreThoor) for latest updates.